+Where to find the Deployment
-Where to Ribbon: Design > Diagram > Insert >

-find the UML Structural > Deployment
+Ribbon: Design > Diagram > Add > UML Structural > Deployment

+Browser window Toolbar : New

-Deployment Diagram
+Diagram

-Project Browser Toolbar : New Diagram icon > UML Structural > Deployment
+Diagram icon > UML Structural >

+Deployment

-Project Browser context menu | Add
+Browser window context menu | Add

 Diagram... > UML Structural >

 Deployment

 Usage of the Deployment Diagram The Deployment diagram can be used to model a wide range of infrastructure and networking environments including physical and virtual environments.
 It is quite common to model a number of different environments including: production, pre-production, test and development environments.
 The diagram can be used to model Servers, Devices, Networks, Execution Environments.
 Switches, Routers, IP Addresses and the software components and Artifacts deployed.
 Options for the Deployment Diagram It is quite common to use the Deployment diagram to model a number of different environments, including production, pre-production, test and development environments.
-Alternative images can be used in diagrams to represent infrastructure and networking devices, such as Networks, Servers, Routers, Switches and more, making the diagrams more compelling and appealing to their audience.
+Alternative images can be used in diagrams to represent infrastructure and networking devices, such as Networks, Servers, Routers, Switches and more, making the diagrams more appealing to their users.
 The diagrams can be included in documentation generated automatically using the Document Generator.

-There is a toolbox that contains a range of elements, relationships and Patterns for creating Deployment diagrams.
+The Deployment Toolbox pages contain a range of elements, relationships and Patterns for creating Deployment diagrams.
 The Deployment diagram (like any diagram) can be viewed as an element list, which makes working with element properties easier.
 Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams; the diagrams can be presented in hand drawn or whiteboard style by changing the properties of the diagram.

-Learn more about the Deployment Diagram Deployment Diagram
+Learn more about the Deployment Diagram

+Deployment Diagram

 Documentation

 Getting to know Documentation

 Introducing Documentati on

-The documentation features can be used to automatically generate a wide range of documentation directly from the models.
-These can be document based such as PDF and Docx format or html based.
+The Documentation features can be used to automatically generate a wide range of documentation directly from the models.
+These can be document-based such as PDF and Docx format or HTML-based.
 Flexible templates can be used to completely tailor the documents that are generated including company logos, tables of content, tables of element information and diagrams.
 Ad-hoc reports can also be created from a number of tools such as the Glossary and the Search Window.